Measuring and Benchmarking Large Language Models' Capabilities to Generate Persuasive Language: Measuring Persuasive Language

-We train a model to generalise the human score of relative persuasive language between text pairs to enable scoring new LLMs and settings: The annotation procedure described above does not allow us to directly compare LLMs, as the models 1) generate pairs of different source data (to broaden the variety in the dataset), and 2) because the pairs are annotated with different annotators (to avoid fatigue and to get more variation in opinions).
+We train a model to generalise the human score of relative persuasive language between text pairs to enable scoring new text from different LLMs and settings.
+The annotation procedure described above does not allow us to directly compare LLMs, as the models 1) generate pairs of different source data (to broaden the variety in the dataset), and 2) because the pairs are annotated with different annotators (to avoid fatigue and to get more variation in opinions).
 We therefore construct a scoring mechanism that is robust to this variety and which would allow us to score new pairs since LLMs are fast developing.
 Given a pair $\{X,X'\}$ where $X'$ is a paraphrase of $X$, we take the human annotation on the ordinary scale $A$ on selecting either $X$ or $X'$ to be the most persuasive with \textit{marginally, moderately or heavily} more and map it to a numeric scale $S$:

 Note that the scoring is, by definition, symmetric $S(X|X')=-1 \times S(X'|X)$.
 We construct a prediction target $PS$ taking the mean of the scores $s$: $PS(X|X')=\sum_{i=1}^{n} \frac{s_i}{n} \in [-3,3]$, where $n$ equals the number of annotations per sample.
 A mean score close to zero could either be due to high disagreement between annotators or a low difference in persuasive language in the pair.
 We fine-tune a regression model on the pairwise data using the pre-trained DebertaV3-Large model \cite{he2021debertav3} using a Mean Square Error Loss.
-We train it symmetrically, flipping the text input to aim for $pred(PS(X|X'))\approx pred(PS(X'|X))$.
-We evaluate the model using 10-fold cross-validation and analyse uncertainty in the model.
-More training details are available in Appendix~\ref{appendix:sex:training}.
+We train it symmetrically, flipping the text input to aim for $pred(PS(X|X')) = pred(PS(X'|X))\times(-1)$.
+We evaluate the model using 10-fold cross-validation and analyse uncertainty in the model; results of the evaluation in Section~\ref{subsec:eval}.
+Training details in App.~\ref{appendix:sex:training}.

-We examine how well the model generalises to new domains, conducting a leave-one-out evaluation for all source domains and one LLM.
-We only leave out data from the LLM with the smallest proportion of the generated data to ensure we still have enough data for training.